Mustachedom/md-houserobberies/README.md

 <h1>Fivemerr</h1>
-This is **not** a requirement but something I personally use and believe in.
+This is NOT a requirement but something I personally use and believe in.

 - to integrate with fivemerr make sure you have  ```set fivemerrLogs "API_KEY"```   in your server.cfg